MZimmermann-coder/SkinDetect_v2/README.md

 # naki_flutter

-The repository of the SkinDetect App Version 2 made with Flutter.
-An App to categorize skin lessions and detect skin cancer.
+The repo for the second version of the SkinDetect App developed in Flutter.
+An app created to recognize skin lesions and skin cancer.

 ## Getting Started